Weird and wonderful roadside diners in every state

 West Virginia: Hillbilly Hot Dogs, Lesage

-Hillbilly Hot Dogs is strewn with themed decor, which is often given to the owners by customers who have travelled near and far to bite into some of the biggest hot dogs around.
-There’s a massive hot dog out the front and two old school buses on the property too.
-The diner even offers customers the chance togged married or renew their vows on site in the makeshift chapel.
+Hillbilly Hot Dogs is filled with themed memorabilia and artifacts, given to the owners by customers who traveled from near and far to bite into some of the biggest hot dogs around.
+Fittingly, there’s a massive hot dog out front (not to mention two old-school buses).
+The diner even offers customers the chance to get married or renew their vows in the makeshift on-site chapel.

 Wisconsin: Monty's Blue Plate Diner, Madison

-Blue is most certainly the colour at Monty’s Blue Plate Diner, which regularly wins local awards for its fantastic breakfasts.
-The wonderful selection of delicious vegetarian dishes is also worth taking a detour for, with choices like the tofu scramble and vegan banana and walnut pancakes marking a delicious departure from standard diner fodder, although the decor still has a classic 1950s feel.
-People also love that pies, cakes and cookies are made daily from scratch.
+Blue is most certainly the order of the day at Monty’s Blue Plate Diner, which regularly wins local awards for its fantastic breakfasts.
+The wonderful selection of delicious vegetarian dishes is also worth taking a detour for, with choices like vegan banana and walnut pancakes marking a delicious departure from standard diner fare.
+People also love that the pies, cakes, and cookies are made from scratch every day.

 Wyoming: Johnny J’s Diner, Casper

-Walking through the doors of Johnny J’s Diner is like stepping back the 1950s, thanks to its retro décor, soda fountain counter and mid-century furniture.
-Located in Casper, Johnny’s serves all-American classics including waffles, cherry-topped milkshakes and their signature cheese burger.
+Walking through the doors of Johnny J’s Diner is like stepping back in time to the 1950s, thanks to the joint's retro décor, soda fountain counter, and mid-century furniture.
+Located in Casper, Johnny’s serves all-American classics including waffles, cherry-topped milkshakes, and a delicious signature cheeseburger.

 Comments